-Currently, we will not explain the given code above.
-Later, we will do it in other sections of this chapter, dedicated to the elements of the class (fields, methods, constructors) and as well related to the reserved word this.
+In the following sections of this chapter, dedicated to the elements of the class (fields, methods, constructors) we will further explain the use of the reserved word this.

 Fields

 Objects describe things from the real world.
-In order to describe an object, we focus on its characteristics, which are related to the problems solved in our program.
+In order to describe an object, we focus on its characteristics, which are related to the problems solved by our program.
 These characteristics of the real-world object we will hold in the declaration of the class in special types of variables.
 These variables, called fields (or member-variables), are holding the state of the object.
 When we create an object based on certain class definition, the values of the fields are containing the characteristics of the created object (its state).
-These characteristics have different values different for the different objects.
+These characteristics have different values for the different objects.

 Declaring Fields in a Class